matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

         run: dagger run go run ./ci up -stack=ninjastructure/prod
 ```

+TODO:
+* Explain what things sucked about about this and which parts where interesting with reference to the SDK.
+But be honest that this require a lot of work and the benefits for such a simple pipeline are not super clear.

 And we are done!
 We now have a pipeline that performs `preview` operations on PRs and leaves a comment showing the diff of what is going to be changed and an `up` operation on new commits in the main branch that will be apply changes to the infra directly.
 If you want to integrate this process with more tools, for example sending a message on Slack after changes have been applied you could use Slack's SDK or communicate with Slack's API directly using Go's standard library.
 ## Using Dagger modules

+TODO:
+* Refactor this section to assume that the Github actions stuff was already mentioned
+* Talk about the pulumi module not being developed so show how we would implement said module

-Using the Dagger client was quite straightforward, however, we had to manually build some form of "CLI".
+Using the Dagger client was quite straightforward, however, we had to manually build some form of "CLI" and re-implement logic that Github actions.
 Parse arguments and flags and manage the logic of what the user is trying to call.
 The way I built it is not very "expressive" either, in order to understand what this CLI can do you would have to read the code.
 It wasn't that big of a deal given how simple the process is.
 But as this processes get more complicated (for example orchestrating apply commands on multiple environments based on specific conditions and files changed) the CLI will get more complicated and more parameterized and become less expressive overtime.

 The process we built is also not reusable.
 If somebody else is using pulumi as well and wants to apply this or a similar process they have to rebuild the whole thing from scratch.
 If you were building this using github actions, you would probably reuse an action that somebody else developed that has the functionality you need.
 So, how can we achieve this with Dagger?
 This is where [Dagger modules](https://daggerverse.dev) come in.
 Dagger modules allow us to encapsulate specific tasks (and even entire workflows) into functions that are written in one of the supported programming languages.
 The interesting bit is that Dagger then packages this functions into a GraphQL API that can be queried from any other language.
 This means that with modules you can essentially build a cross-language ecosystem of tasks and workflows that can be used by anybody.
 All you have to do is browse the [daggerverse](https://daggerverse.dev), find the module you are interested it and call those functions from your code base.
 This is all very exciting, now lets implement this same process using modules.
 We are still going to use Go's SDK because here we love Go.
 We first have to initialize the module, same as before we'll use the CI folder:
 ```sh